AdaCore/training_material/courses/spark_for_ada_programmers/labs/070_specification_language.lab.rst

 ----------------------------------

-- Keep the declaration of :ada:`Value_Rec_Is_One` in the spec file, but move the expression function to the body file.
+- Keep the declaration of :ada:`Value_Rec_Is_One` in the spec file, but move the expression function to the body file

    + After modification, verify the unit still proves correctly